murzagalin/Android-OpenGLVR/README.md

 # Android-OpenGLVR

-This app shows how to display 360-degree videos on Android devices.
+This mini project shows how to display 360-degree videos on Android devices.

-It builds a sphere with a video using **OpenGL ES** and maps the video frames on it as textures.
+It builds a sphere around the viewer using **OpenGL ES** and maps the video frames on it as textures.

 ## Screenshot

 <img src="https://github.com/murzagalin/Android-OpenGLVR/blob/master/docs/screenshot.png?raw=true" alt="drawing" width="250"/>

 ## What It Does

 - Plays 360-degree videos.
 - Lets you explore videos by touching the screen.
 - Uses OpenGL ES for smooth video display.

 ## How to See It

 1. Start Android Studio.
 2. Clone the project:
     ```bash